-An agreement signed to build a biomass heating plant in Serbia Belgrade agriculture company28.
-December 2012. / News Serbia Energy
+An agreement signed to build a biomass heating plant in Serbia Belgrade agriculture company, News Serbia Energy

 Energy Minister Zorana Mihajlovic, Mayor of Belgrade Dragan Djilas and Swiss Ambassador to Serbia, Jean-Daniel Ruch signed an agreement regarding a pilot project between the two countries, to use biomass for heating the greenhouses of PKB, a school and a psychiatric hospital near Padinska skela.